benlagreca02/dotfiles/README.md

 - [x] Volume Control keys
 - [x] Add battery "charging" indication somehow
 - [x] break hyprland config into folder and smaller files

-### Aesthetics
-These are the unimportant for functionallity, pretty, and overall not-needed things.
-They make it look really cool, but you don't need them.

-- [ ] Rice Dunst so it doesn't just have the default configuration
-- [ ] Make scripts for color scheme changes (?)
-- [ ] Custom VIM colorscheme (?)
 - [x] Rice ROFI (Its good enough as is right now
 - [x] Make some kind of readme for where to edit colors per wallpaper
 - [x] Get hyprland config syntax hilighting in vim (Its already there silly!)